Starting Over at 55 Chapter 10

 Sunday Dinner Southern Style

 Jack followed his folks to their house in Landfall and enjoyed what he thought of as a typical Sunday Dinner.
 They had fried chicken cooked by his father, green beans from his mother’s garden, mashed potatoes, and biscuits made according to Jack’s grandmother’s recipe, washing it all down with sweet tea.
-Jack turned down dessert, banana pudding his mother had made, but agreed to take home a helping or two in a Rubbermaid container his mother made him promise to return when he was done with it.
+Jack turned down dessert, banana pudding his mother had made, but agreed to take home a helping or two in a Rubbermaid container his mother made him promise to return when he finished with it.

 On his way back to Thatch's Island, Jack went a little out of the way and stopped at Dick’s Sporting Goods on College Road to pick up some fishing tackle.
 He decided on a large spinning reel and a seven-foot rod.